-You’ve finally decided to hit the “GO” button on your big idea.
-You’ve spent months talking about it with your friends and family and now you feel ready to give it a shot.
+You’ve finally decided to hit the “Go Button” on your big idea.
+You’ve spent months talking about it with your friends and family, and now you feel ready to give it a shot.
 After months of patient research and consideration, you are finally able to get your business started.
 It’s an exciting time; you can see the end product in your mind’s eye.
 All you’ve got to do now is build it.

-But have you thought through what you want the developer to build?
+But, have you thought through what you want the developer to build?

 To 1st time entrepreneurs, this may seem like a silly question.
 You want them to build your idea.
 Right?

-Well not necessarily.
+Not necessarily.
 You have some decisions to make about how much of your idea you want them to build in the first release.

-Many new entrepreneurs come to Band of Coders with an “If you build it, he will come” mindset.
+Many new entrepreneurs come to Band of Coders with an “If you build it, they will come” mindset.
 They have spent so long refining the idea in their head that they feel ready for someone to build a 100% representation.

 They believe if someone can build their idea, with all of the features they’ve imagined, then they’ll have customers queuing around the block.

-But what happens if they’ve spent tons of money, time and effort launching a product that no one wants?
+But what happens if they’ve spent tons of money, time, and effort launching a product that no one wants?

 Or what if users don’t want to use the app the same way it was envisioned?